 Tahini can be used as a spread on bread or crackers or added to soups and stews for extra flavor.

 - 1 cup white sesame seeds (hulled)

-- Add sesame seeds to a wide pan and toast on medium-low heat until they are slightly browned and crisp.
-Keep stirring throughout while toasting.
+- Add sesame seeds to a wide dry pan and toast them on medium-low heat until they are slightly browned, fragrant and crisp (3-5 minutes).
+Stir continuously while toasting.